Chinese Civil War: Background

 Following the collapse of the Qing dynasty and the 1911 Revolution, Sun Yat-sen assumed the presidency of the newly formed Republic of China, and was shortly thereafter succeeded by Yuan Shikai.
-Yuan was frustrated in a short-lived attempt to restore monarchy in China, and China fell into power struggle after his death in 1916.
+Yuan failed in a short-lived attempt to declare himself emperor, and China fell into power struggle after his death in 1916.

 The Kuomintang (KMT), led by Sun Yat-sen, created a new government in Guangzhou to rival the warlords who ruled over large swathes of China and prevented the formation of a solid central government.
 After Sun's efforts to obtain aid from Western countries were ignored, he turned to the Soviet Union.
-In 1923, Sun and Soviet representative Adolph Joffe in Shanghai pledged Soviet assistance to China's unification in the Sun–Joffe Manifesto, a declaration of cooperation among the Comintern, KMT, and CCP.
+In 1923, Sun and Soviet representative Adolph Joffe in Shanghai pledged Soviet assistance to China's unification in the Sun–Joffe Manifesto, a declaration of cooperation among the Comintern, KMT, and the Chinese Communist Party (CCP).
 Comintern agent Mikhail Borodin arrived in 1923 to aid in the reorganization and consolidation of both the CCP and the KMT along the lines of the Communist Party of the Soviet Union.
 The CCP, which was initially a study group, and the KMT jointly formed the First United Front.

 In 1923, Sun sent Chiang Kai-shek, one of his lieutenants, for several months of military and political study in Moscow.
 Chiang then became the head of the Whampoa Military Academy that trained the next generation of military leaders.
 The Soviets provided the academy with teaching material, organization, and equipment, including munitions.
 They also provided education in many of the techniques for mass mobilization.
-With this aid, Sun raised a dedicated "army of the party," with which he hoped to defeat the warlords militarily.
+With this aid, Sun raised a dedicated "army of the party", with which he hoped to defeat the warlords militarily.
 CCP members were also present in the academy, and many of them became instructors, including Zhou Enlai, who was made a political instructor.

 Communist members were allowed to join the KMT on an individual basis.
 The CCP itself was still small at the time, having a membership of 300 in 1922 and only 1,500 by 1925.
 As of 1923, the KMT had 50,000 members.

 However, after Sun died in 1925, the KMT split into left- and right-wing movements.
 KMT members worried that the Soviets were trying to destroy the KMT from inside using the CCP.
 The CCP then began movements in opposition of the Northern Expedition, passing a resolution against it at a party meeting.

 Then, in March 1927, the KMT held its second party meeting where the Soviets helped pass resolutions against the Expedition and curbing Chiang's power.
 Soon, the KMT would be clearly divided.

-Throughout this time the Soviet Union sent money and spies to support the Chinese Communist Party.
-Without their support, the communist party likely would have failed.
-This is evidenced by documents showing of other communist parties in China at the time, one with as many as 10,000 members, but which all failed without support from the Soviet Union.
+Throughout this time, the Soviet Union sent money and spies to support the CCP.
+Without their support, the CCP likely would have failed.
+This is evidenced by documents showing other communist parties in China at the time, one with as many as 10,000 members, which all failed without support from the Soviet Union.